Warning: If you haven't seen the Nov. 20 episode of "Heroes," stop reading now.

 Spoiler alert: Yes, super-healing cheerleader Claire Bennet was saved from the mysterious brain-eating serial killer Sylar.
 But when her savior, power-mimicking male nurse Peter Petrelli asked if he also succeeded in saving the world, even Claire didn’t have an answer.
 “I’m just a cheerleader,” she responded.

-Video: Behind the scenes at 'Heroes' Blood-covered Claire was then whisked away by her secret-agent dad (who is more marginal that evil).
+Blood-covered Claire was then whisked away by her secret-agent dad (who is more marginal that evil).
 And a confused Peter was left to pop his broken body into place (via Claire’s borrowed regeneration ability) before being arrested for the murder of a less-important cheerleader lying literally brainless in a high-school locker room.
 Hey, nobody said they had to save all the cheerleaders to save the world.

 Never fear, Claire.
 Buffy the Vampire Slayer was just a cheerleader too when she began her heroic journey.
 TV loves to repeat itself, so you’ll probably do just as well, if not better.
 Meanwhile, it’s the audience that has to worry about its brains getting sucked out by the flawed-but-fascinating “Heroes.”